 - For oral dosage form (solution):

-- Children and infants 6 months to 18 years of age—Dose is based on body weight or body size and must be determined by your child's doctor.
-The recommended dose is 10 to 12 milligrams per kilogram (mg/kg) of body weight or 230 milligrams per square meter (mg/m) of body size for lopinavir and 2.5 to 3 mg/kg or 57.5 (mg/m) for ritonavir two times per day with food.
+- Children 6 months and older—Dose is based on body weight or body size and must be determined by your child's doctor.
+The recommended dose is 10 to 12 milligrams per kilogram (mg/kg) of body weight or 230 milligrams per square meter (mg/m) of body size for lopinavir and 2.5 to 3 mg/kg or 57.5 (mg/m) for ritonavir two times a day with food.
 Your doctor may adjust your dose as needed.

-- Infants 14 days to 6 months of age—Dose is based on body weight or body size and must be determined by your child's doctor.
-The recommended dose is 16 milligrams per kilogram (mg/kg) of body weight or 300 milligrams per square meter (mg/m) of body size for lopinavir and 4 mg/kg or 75 (mg/m) for ritonavir two times per day with food.
+- Children 14 days to 6 months of age—Dose is based on body weight or body size and must be determined by your child's doctor.
+The recommended dose is 16 milligrams per kilogram (mg/kg) of body weight or 300 milligrams per square meter (mg/m) of body size for lopinavir and 4 mg/kg or 75 (mg/m) for ritonavir two times a day with food.

-- Infants younger than 14 days of age—Use is not recommended unless your doctor determines it is safe to administer.
+- Children younger than 14 days of age—Use is not recommended, unless your doctor determines it is safe to administer.

 - For oral dosage form (tablets):

-- Children and infants 6 months to 18 years of age—The child must be able to swallow a tablet whole.
+- Children 6 months and older—The child must be able to swallow a tablet whole.
 Dose is based on body weight and must be determined by your child's doctor.
-The recommended dose is 200 to 400 milligrams (mg) of lopinavir and 50 to 100 mg of ritonavir (2 to 4 tablets) two times per day.
+The recommended dose is 200 to 400 milligrams (mg) of lopinavir and 50 to 100 mg of ritonavir (2 to 4 tablets) two times a day.
 Your doctor may adjust your dose as needed.

-- Infants 14 days to 6 months of age—This dosage form is usually not used for infants.
+- Children 14 days to 6 months of age—This dosage form is usually not used for infants.
 Please refer to the oral solution dosage form.

 - For oral dosage form (solution):